Ian McNeice: Career

 McNeice's television breakthrough was as Harcourt in the award-winning series Edge of Darkness.
 He played the alcoholic sous chef Gustave LaRoche on the television series Chef!, and went on to appear in the 2000 miniseries Frank Herbert's Dune as the evil Baron Vladimir Harkonnen, a role he later reprised for the 2003 sequel Children of Dune.
 His television appearances have included all ten series of Doc Martin, in which he plays Bert Large, series 4 episode 4 of Midsomer Murders, and the third episode of the second series of Lewis.
-He appears as the Newsreader in the HBO/BBC production Rome and as the Mr. Tapling of the British diplomatic service in Hornblower - The Examination for Lieutenant.
+He appears as the Newsreader in the HBO/BBC production Rome and as Mr. Tapling of the British diplomatic service in Hornblower- The Examination for Lieutenant.

 McNeice has also appeared in a number of films, including 84 Charing Cross Road, Day of the Dead, No Escape, From Hell and The Englishman Who Went Up a Hill But Came Down a Mountain.
 His breakthrough into American films occurred when he played Fulton Greenwall in Ace Ventura: When Nature Calls (1995).
 He played the Nazi Gerhard Klopfer in the 2001 BBC/HBO television film Conspiracy.

 Since then, he has been in Around the World in 80 Days (2004) and the 2005 supernatural thriller White Noise.
 He also appeared as Potiphar in Joseph and the Amazing Technicolor Dreamcoat.

 McNeice gave his distinctive voice and accent to voice-acting roles like the Vogon character Kwaltz, director of the Vogon Constructor Fleet, in the 2005 film adaptation of Douglas Adams' The Hitchhiker's Guide to the Galaxy.
 In 2007, he made his Doctor Who debut when he guest-starred as villain Zeus in the Big Finish BBC Digital Radio 7 drama Immortal Beloved.
 He had a cameo role as Joachim von Kortzfleisch, a German general who refused to put his troops under the command of officers plotting to depose Hitler's government, in Valkyrie.

 McNeice was initially cast in the role of Illyrio Mopatis in the HBO pilot of Game of Thrones, but because of scheduling conflicts the role was then given to Roger Allam.
 McNeice appeared as Winston Churchill in four episodes of Doctor Who in 2010 and 2011; he had previously played Churchill in the 2008 premiere production of the Howard Brenton play Never So Good, and later played him again in the 2012 stage version of The King's Speech.

 McNeice also starred as The Architect in the 2017 independent feature film, The House of Screaming Death.